Lyncs-API/lyncs.io/README.md

 assert (arr2 == arrs["zeros"]).all()
 ```

-Also the content of nexted dictionary can be stored with HDF5:
+Also the content of nested dictionary can be stored with HDF5:

 ```python
 import numpy as np